You can easily create, maintain, measure and manage an online web store. In this beginners guide to WooCommerce, we will go through:

 Congratulations, you have successfully created your digital store.
 Your store has the product pages, shipping details, payment information and taxes, which is all you need to start using the store.
 Be sure to check out the WooCommerce documentation to add more advanced features.

-If you want to use your WordPress site to sell goods and services, WooCommerce is by far your best option.
+This is your best option if you want to use your WooCommerce WordPress to sell goods and services.
 It’s the most popular e-commerce plugin for a reason and makes it incredibly easy for beginners and experienced users alike to open an online store.
-While using the basic plugin will enable you to build a successful store, you can improve it even further using themes and extensions.
+While using the basic plugin will enable you to build a successful store, you can improve it further using themes and extensions.

 If you enjoyed this article, let us know in the comments below.